kalbir/personal-awesome-list/README.md

 - [Building a first team mindset](http://www.attack-gecko.net/2018/06/25/building-a-first-team-mindset/) &mdash; how to get into the thought that your executive peers are your team and work with them rather than silo-ing.

+- [Culture doesn't come later](https://medium.nobl.io/culture-doesnt-come-later-2f5a8a3e2513) &mdash; overview of what organisational culture consists in, why it is important and some views on how to work on it.

 ## People